How to Make the Best Homemade Tater Tots

 How to make tater tots at home without frying.
 These homemade tater tots are baked, not fried so they are easy.
-Say goodbye to that Ore-Ida bag!
-Jump to the Homemade Tater Tots Recipe or read on to see how we make them!
+Say goodbye to that store-bought bag!
+Jump to the Homemade Baked Tater Tots Recipe or read on to see how we make them!

 These kid-friendly baked tots are so good.
 So good in fact, that adults go crazy for them, too.
 The base recipe is simple.
 Potatoes + salt + pepper + a touch of cornstarch.
 You could leave it at that and everyone will be happy, but we thought a couple extras wouldn’t hurt.
 So we added chopped fresh parsley and cheddar cheese!
 Hello, cheesy baked tots!
 You could of course take these in your own hands and play around with other ingredients — bacon, maybe?